Posted on Leave a comment

 Podman systemd integration and Kubernetes YAML support

 The podman system role utilizes the systemd integration with Kubernetes YAML introduced in Podman version 4.2.
 Podman supports the ability to run containers based on Kubernetes YAML, which can make it easier to transition between Podman and Kubernetes.
-Podman 4.2 introduced a new [email protected] which uses systemd to manage containers defined in Kubernetes YAML.
+Podman 4.2 introduced a new podman-kube@.service which uses systemd to manage containers defined in Kubernetes YAML.
 You’ll see an example of how the podman system role utilizes this functionality below.

 Demo environment overview